adamcath/awsfs/README.rst

 un-done stuff here than in a lot of separate issues.

 - Tests
-- Check that AWS credentials work on startup
-- Add --mount and --unmount CLI options
 - Which services should we support?
 - Paging: a Dynamo table could be a very big directory.
 Sadly Fusepy appears to hide the streaming directory APIs.